SeunA88/Analysis-of-Northwind-Traders-Datasets-Using-Power-BI/README.md

 In creating the dashboard, some data were selected to aid understandng and to bring out some insights from the data.
 The following data were focussed on and visualised in the dashboard.

 - **Most ordered product category**: This gives an insight into the most selling product category, by knowing this, the business can focus more on this product category, study why its being ordered the most and see how they can optimize the sales of products in this product category.
-The followind DAX was used to generate this insight:
+The following DAX was used to generate this insight:

    **Most ordered product category = FIRSTNONBLANK(TOPN(1, VALUES('Full table'[Product Category Name]), SUM('order + order_details'[quantity])),1)**

 - **Highest paying customer**: This can also be termed the Most Valuable Customer, knowing this can help the business take note of the buying trend of this customer, find means of retaining this customer including giving of discounts, and also focusing on satisfactory services especially prompt delivery to this customer.
-The followind DAX was used to generate this insight:
+The following DAX was used to generate this insight:

    **Highest paying customer = FIRSTNONBLANK(TOPN(1, VALUES('Full table'[Customer Company Name]), SUM('order + order_details'[unitPrice])),1)**

+- **Order Processing time**: Using DAX, a new column was created to show the order processing time, an average of this was then calculated and displayed on the dashboard.
+This insight can help in optimizing the order fulfilment rte and reduce/eliminate delayed orders as well as avoid cancelled orderd due to delayed processing/delivery.
+The following DAX was used to generate this insight:

-- Order Processing time = DATEDIFF('Full table'[Order Date].[Date],'Full table'[Order Shipped Date].[Date],DAY)
+- **Order Processing time = DATEDIFF('Full table'[Order Date].[Date],'Full table'[Order Shipped Date].[Date],DAY)**

 - Top Employee = FIRSTNONBLANK(TOPN(1, VALUES('Full table'[Employees Name]), SUM('order + order_details'[shipperID])),1)
 - Most ordered product = FIRSTNONBLANK(TOPN(1, VALUES('Full table'[Product Name]), SUM('order + order_details'[quantity])),1)
 - Customer that orders most = FIRSTNONBLANK(TOPN(1, VALUES('Full table'[Customer Company Name]), SUM('order + order_details'[quantity])),1)